Health Information and Tools > Patient Care Handouts > Celiac Disease in Children: Care Instructions

 • Avoid all foods that contain wheat, rye, and barley.
 Foods that are often made with these grains include bread, bagels, pasta, pizza, malted breakfast cereals, and crackers.

 • Avoid oats, at least at first.
-Oats may cause symptoms in some people, perhaps as a result of contamination with wheat, barley, or rye during processing.
+Oats may cause symptoms in some people.
+It may be contaminated with wheat, barley, or rye from processing.
 But many people who have celiac disease can eat moderate amounts of oats without having symptoms.
 Health professionals vary in their long-term recommendations regarding eating foods with oats.
 But most agree it is safe to eat oats labelled as gluten-free.

 • Your child may need to avoid milk and milk products for a while.
 Once your child stops eating any gluten, the intestine will begin to heal.
 Then it should be okay to drink milk and eat milk products.